Network Granger Causality with Inherent Grouping Structure: Irrepresentable assumptions and consistency

-In this section we demonstrate the necessity of weak irrepresentable condition for group sparsity selection and direction consistency.
-We shall assume that the minimum eigenvalue of the signal part of the Gram matrix, viz. $\Lambda_{min} (C_{11})$, is bounded below.
-We shall also assume that the matrices $C_{21}$ and $C_{22}$ are bounded above in spectral norm.
-Suppose that the weak irrepresentable condition does not hold, i.e., for some $g \notin S$ and $\xi > 0$, we have,
+We argue the necessity of weak irrepresentable condition for group sparsity selection and direction consistency under two regularity conditions on the design matrix, as $n,\, p \rightarrow \infty$:\\ \textbf{(A1)} The minimum eigenvalue of the signal part of the Gram matrix, viz. $\Lambda_{min} (C_{11})$, is bounded away from zero.\\ \textbf{(A2)} The matrices $C_{21}$ and $C_{22}$ are bounded above in spectral norm.